gatling/gatling/src/docs/content/reference/current/http/protocol/index.md

 #### `localAddress`

+It's possible to have multiple IP addresses for your load generators, typically using [IP-aliasing or `iproute2`](https://www.kernel.org/doc/html/v5.8/networking/alias.html).

-You can bind the sockets from specific local addresses instead of the default one:
+In this case, you can bind the sockets from specific local addresses instead of the default one:

 {{< include-code "localAddress" java kt scala >}}

 Note that when setting multiple addresses, each virtual user is assigned to one single local address once and for all in a round-robin fashion.

+{{< alert warning >}}
+Some tools have been misnaming this feature as IP spoofing.
+This is plain wrong.
+[IP spoofing](https://www.cloudflare.com/en-gb/learning/ddos/glossary/ip-spoofing/) is a way to generate malicious traffic, which is something Gatling will never do.
+Anyway, if by "IP spoofing" you mean "having the load generator use multiple source IP addresses", this is the feature you're looking for.
+{{< /alert >}}

 #### `perUserKeyManagerFactory`